-The heart is a pump, and like other pumps, break down and need repair.
+The heart is a pump, and like other pumps, it can become clogged, break down and need repair.
 And it does break down for many people -- heart disease is the leading cause of death in the United States.
-How much do you know about the dangers that threaten it?
+How much do you know about the dangers that threaten this organ, and what can you do to keep it healthy?

 Question 1 of 20